 A properties document is an XML document that shares the same URI with a document in a database.
 Every document can have a corresponding properties document, although the properties document is only created if properties are created.
-The properties document is typically used to store metadata related to its corresponding document, although you can store any XML data in a properties document, as long as it conforms to the properties document, although it is possible to create a document and add properties to it in a single transaction, and it is also possible to create a property where no document exists.
+The properties document is typically used to store metadata related to its corresponding document, although you can store any XML data in a properties document, as long as it conforms to the properties document schema.
+A document typically exists at a given URI in order to create a properties document, although it is possible to create a document and add properties to it in a single transaction, and it is also possible to create a property where no document exists.
 The properties document is stored in a separate fragment to its corresponding document.
 This section describes properties documents and the APIs for accessing them, and includes the following subsections: